AdobeDocs/journey-optimizer-learn.en/help/challenges/summer-collection-announcement-challenge.md

 >
 >Before you set the journey into test mode:
 >
 >1.
-Make sure that the Read Segment Activity has the namespace  set to Email
+Make sure that the Read Segment Activity has the namespace set to **Luma CRM id(lumaCrmId)**
 >1.
 For each email, override the default Email parameters for the emails so that they are sent to your email address:
->1.
-Show the hidden values by clicking the eye symbol.
+>    * Show the hidden values by clicking the eye symbol.
->1.
-In the Email parameters, click on the T symbol (enable parameter override
+>    * In the Email parameters, click on the T symbol (enable parameter override
 >
 >      ![Override email parameters](/help/challenges/assets/c3-override-email-paramters.jpg)
 >
->1.
-Click into the Address field
+>    *   Click into the Address field
->1.
-On the next screen add your email address in parentheses: *yourname@yourdomain* in the expression editor and click ok.
+>    *   On the next screen add your email address in parentheses: `"yourname@yourdomain"` in the expression editor and click ok.
 >

 Test the journey and have the emails sent to your own account: